lambdaclass/lambdaworks/crates/provers/gkr/README.md

 ### Creating Custom Circuits

-You can create custom circuits by defining your own layers, gates and number of inputs.:
+You can create custom circuits by defining your own layers, gates, and number of inputs.:

 ```rust
 use lambdaworks_gkr::circuit::{Circuit, CircuitLayer, Gate, GateType};